-- Whilst this study identifies a net demand figure of approximately 18ha of industrial land over the Plan period to 2031 there is forecast to be a net contraction in demand for manufacturing floorspace.
+- 8.3.24 Whilst this study identifies a net demand figure of approximately 10.2ha of industrial land over the Plan period to 2033 (medium growth scenario) there is forecast to be a net contraction in demand for manufacturing floorspace.
 It is anticipated that businesses within Uttlesford engaged in manufacturing activities will decrease over the Plan period.
-In contrast, demand for land and premises from enterprises engaged in warehousing and distribution activities is anticipated to grow.
+In contrast, demand for land and premises from enterprises engaged in warehousing and distribution activities are anticipated to grow.
 Demand from these occupiers is likely to be concentrated within areas benefiting from good access to strategic roads and for premises which have characteristics which are attractive to modern logistics operators such as good internal/external circulation space for HGVs, good quality premises and good quality public realm and environment. - 8.3.25 Employment clusters which do not display these characteristics are unlikely to be attractive to future warehousing and distribution occupiers.
 It is anticipated that if these types of clusters were no longer protected for employment uses then, over time, the market would bring forward alternative higher value development on these sites, such as residential.
 Employment clusters should also be considered with regards to their potential for 24 hour working.